bensiron/UGTS.Log4NetCleaner/README.md

 This library requires log4net 2.0.8 or higher and .NET 4.5 or higher.  .NET Core/Standard libraries are not supported.

-If you have any issues with this library, would like to make requests, or submit or suggest improvements, please raise an issue or let me know.
+If you have any issues with this library, would like to make requests, or submit/suggest improvements, please raise an issue.

 ## SelfCleaningRollingFileAppender